splunk/public-o11y-docs/gdi/opentelemetry/components/smartagent-receiver.rst

        host: mypostgresinstance
        port: 5432
        dimensionClients:
-         - signalfx  # Export dimension properties or tags
+         - signalfx # Instructs the receiver to use this exporter for dimension updates

 You can then add the receiver to any compatible pipeline.
 For example: